minhtrang4078/How-I-create-a-PowerBI-report/README.md

-# How I create a PowerBI report
+# How I create a PowerBI report for finacial performance steering

 ## Context & purposes:
+- This file is mainly a part of my CV, with the purpose to show how I have been working with Power BI so far.
-To keep a report/dashboard visited by users, it is very important to consider many factors besides the technical aspect of Power BI.
+- To keep a report/dashboard visited by users, it is very important to consider many factors besides the technical aspect of Power BI.

-I would like to share my view from my working experience with Power BI so far.

-The data used is taken from kaggle for visualization purposes only, nothing related to the companies that I used to work for.
+- The data is the combinatio of many resources and with fictional/ randomly generated for visualization purposes only, nothing related to the companies that I used to work for.

 ## Quick summary with videoCancel changes

+? video link

 ## Why there can be a low Power Bi adoption (less users) through time?
 Here are some reasons that I observed: